 5G wireless technology tends to conjure images of high-speed consumer apps and support for services such as telemedicine or self-driving cars.
 “But the other key piece of 5G is the actual network transport itself,” said Verizon’s Enterprise Architect Chris Everich.
 “5G not only provides high bandwidth/low latency connectivity, it will provide revolutionary advances in network virtualization with network slicing.”

 Software-defined networking is the key enabler of 5G transport and allows for fine grained control of the data plane.
-With network slicing, we can optimize the users' resources and network topology, providing guaranteed performance levels to meet the individual use cases or applications.
+With network slicing, the users' resources and network topology can be optimized, providing guaranteed performance levels to meet the individual use cases or applications.

 “With 5G, it’s now possible to create a sensor network at tremendous scale,” Everich said.

 An EITaaS environment, meanwhile, allows for deployment of technologies such as machine learning and artificial intelligence to those sensors, giving them an ability to learn, carry out additional functions and gain efficiency.
-Another advantage of ML and AI is in automating processes that now are done manually, greatly increasing speed while reducing error rates.
+Another advantage of ML and AI is in automating processes that now are done manually, greatly increasing speed while helping to reduce error rates.

 Personification of Security

 The DOD is moving away from outdated authentication and access models based on location and toward its Identity, Credential and Access Management (ICAM) Strategy.
 ICAM is based on continuous authorization of users and devices, with the eventual goal of establishing a full zero trust security model, which is seen as essential to effective, secure cloud-based operations.

 “If you move to a zero trust model, you change the whole security framework,” said Verizon’s Principal Architect Eric Hardie.
 “In traditional networks, you trust the network itself,” and its array of firewalls, endpoint security and other controls, he said.
 “In the new zero trust model, instead we build trust around the identity.”